docusign/native-ios-sdk/Using-Envelope-Defaults.md

 A good place to start to learn more about templates is [template creation guide](https://support.docusign.com/en/guides/ndse-user-guide-create-templates), here is a sample [template file](support-files/Home_insurance_claim_adjuster_template.json).
 Templates can be used to sign and send envelopes with ease in online or offline mode.
 Some important attributes to take note of are:
 - Template Id: `"templateId": "606f0e95-a419-4280-86ac-234913037962"`
   - Note: `templateId` is regenerated when a template is uploaded successfully.
-Update the new templateId in the sample code below for it to work.
+Update the new `templateId` in the sample code below for it to work.
-- Email Subject: `"emailSubject": "Please DocuSign: Momentum Account Application and Client Agreement.pdf",`
 - Recipient Details, such as `recipientId`, `roleName` & `recipientType`.
 For extra information on these and other attributes refer the [API Guide](https://developers.docusign.com/esign-rest-api/guides/concepts/recipients):
     ```
     "recipients": {